-Yes indeed!
 The human microbiome consists of 10-100 trillion symbiotic microbial cells, primarily bacteria in the gut.
-Compared cell-wise, the microbes living on and in the human body outnumber the human cells by a factor of 1.3:1 with a total mass of about 1-3% of the body they inhibit.
-For a 60-kg person that would be 0.6 -1.8 kg.
+Compared cell-wise, the microbes living on and in the human body outnumber the human cells by a factor of 1.3 with a total mass of about 1-3% of the body they inhabit.
+For a 60-kg person this amounts to 0.6 -1.8 kg.

-3. Is it true that the human body wouldn't be able to function properly without our microbiome?
+3. Would we be able to function properly without our microbiome?

-4. Is it true that we humans are genetically more similar to each other than our individual microbiomes?
+4. Are we genetically more similar to each other than our individual microbiomes?

 Interestingly, our microbiome is what makes us so special: if we compare the human gene catalogue with our microbiome, our human genetic diversity pales in comparison.
 In the gut alone, where the majority of our microbiota are located, 3.3 million genes are reported to exist, compared to 22,000 genes present in the human genome.
 Human individuals are 99.9% identical to each other in terms of their own genome, whereas the microbiome of each individual can be 80-90% different from one another.

 5. Where on my body do the bacteria live?

 The bacteria and microorganisms inhabit all parts of our body that are exposed to the environment, such as the skin, mouth, vagina, urogenital tract, airways or gut.

 More about: Here your microbiome is at home

 The baby picks up its mother’s commensal bacteria during birth and breastfeeding and continues to be exposed through contact with parents, grandparents, siblings, pets and the environment itself, which is crowded with bacteria.